manulorente/linux-foundation-lfs101/README.md

 ![useradd](images/useradd.png)

-Adding a new group is done with groupadd and removing an existing group is done with groupdel.
-In the simplest form, a group named newgroup would be created with:
+Adding a new group is done with `groupadd` and removing an existing group is done with `groupdel`.
+In the simplest form, a group named `newgroup` would be created with:

 ```bash
 sudo groupadd newgroup
 ```

-Adding a user to a group is done with usermod.
+Adding a user to a group is done with `usermod`.
 For example, you would first look at what groups the user already belongs to:

 ```bash
 groups bjmoose
 ```

-and then add the user to the newgroup with:
+and then add the user to the `newgroup` with:

 ```bash
 sudo usermod -a -G newgroup bjmoose
 ```

-These utilities update /etc/group as necessary.
-Make sure to use the -a option, for append, so as to avoid removing already existing groups. groupmod can be used to change group properties, such as the Group ID (gid) with the -g option or its name with then -n option.
+These utilities update `/etc/group` as necessary.
+Make sure to use the `-a` option, for append, so as to avoid removing already existing groups. `groupmod` can be used to change group properties, such as the Group ID (gid) with the -g option or its name with then `-n` option.

 Removing a user from the group is somewhat trickier.
-The -G option to usermod must give a complete list of groups.
+The `-G` option to `usermod` must give a complete list of groups.
 Thus, if you do:

 ```bash
 sudo usermod -G group1,group2,group3 bjmoose
 ```

-you will remove bjmoose from all groups except group1, group2, and group3.
-If you want to remove bjmoose from group2, you must list all the groups except group2.
+you will remove `bjmoose` from all groups except `group1`, `group2`, and `group3`.
+If you want to remove `bjmoose` from `group2`, you must list all the groups except `group2`.
 This is a common source of errors.

 ![Groupadd](images/newgroupsuse.png)